m-rgba/hasura-django-starter/README.md

 - Embed token in URL link in email (boilerplate shows one implementation of how you may want to do this).
 - In that URL, pass token as query-string which the client can use.
 - Client will call back to the `/api/reset_password/confirm/` endpoint with the user's token, email, and new password to reset the password.

+## JWT Handling
+We've made a couple of small changes to how we handle JWT tokens vs the standard SimpleJWT implementation.

+There are typically 2 gotchas when handling tokens:

+- How can I revoke a token (instances of deactivating accounts)?
+- Is the current token's claims valid?

+The way we've looked to solve these issues are:

+- Short access token life, longer refresh token (standard) - this can be set through settings in `./django/app/settings.py`
+- Instead of blacklisting tokens (which is one way to revoke tokens), on refresh we check for:
+    - Whether the user exists / is marked as active in the DB.
+    - Whether the JWT claims for the user's role match the `user.profile.role` which is set in the DB.
+        - If either of these throw an exception, refresh endpoint will reply with a 401 (and the user should be redirected to login and obtain a new access / refresh token pair if their account is valid).

+You can find, change, or disable all of this logic in `./django/api/auth.py`

 ## Using Hasura's Permission Management
 You can customize permissions logic based on the `Permission` tab of any table in the schema builder / explorer http://localhost:8080/console/data/schema/public